yarpc/yarpc-go/README.md

 YARPC for Go plans to provide a load balancer that uses a least-pending-requests strategy.
-Peer choosers can implement any strategy, including load balancing or sharding, in turn backed by a pluggable peer provider.
+Peer choosers can implement any strategy, including load balancing or sharding, in turn bound to any peer list updater, like an address file watcher.

 Regardless of transport, every RPC has some common properties: caller name, service name, procedure name, encoding name, deadline or TTL, headers, baggage